ongov/Ontario.ca-Jamstack-Toolkit/CONTRIBUTING.md

 * Run `npm run test` and update the tests for `Ontario design system inclusion` as necessary

 The general purpose of this script is to automate the update of the design system and remove example files and others that are unnecessary for deployment.

+## Releases

+New or updated features should be managed as a release as follows:

+* Bump the version number where appropriate in `package.json`, `README.md` and similar
+* Add the version number and a short release note to `README.md`
+* Add a tag in the style `r[x].[y].[z]` (same as the existing ones) to match that version number
+* Bump the tag used in `update-jamstack-toolkit.sh` to match that version number